breck7/scrollsdk/readme.md

 Research
 --------

-You can read my half-baked papers about Tree Notation here (https://github.com/breck7/jtree/tree/master/papers).
+You can read my half-baked [papers about Tree Notation](https://github.com/breck7/jtree/tree/master/papers).

 The basic gist of the theory is that all structures are trees, Tree Notation is all you need to represent trees, and by building things up from Tree Notation we might be able to make things simpler *AND better*.